aurielfournier/CV/Auriel_Fournier_CV.md

 - 2 - **Fournier, A.M.V.**, Bond, A.L.
 2015  *Volunteer field staff are bad for wildlife ecology* **The Wildlife Society Bulletin** 39: 819-821 [pdf link](https://www.researchgate.net/publication/283791283_Volunteer_Field_Technicians_Are_Bad_for_Wildlife_Ecology) doi:10.1002/wsb.603

 - 1 - **Fournier, A.M.V.**, Shieldcastle, M.C., Fries, A.C. and Bump, J.K.
 2013  _Developing a morphometric model to predict the sex of Virginia Rails (Rallus limicola)_ **The Wildlife Society Bulletin** 27: 881-886 [pdf link](http://www.researchgate.net/publication/258931344_A_Morphometric_Model_to_Predict_the_Sex_of_Virginia_Rails_%28Rallus_limicola%29) doi:10.1002/wsb.323

-- a - *In Review* **Fournier, A.M.V.**, Mengel, D.C., Gbur, E.E., Krementz, D.G.
-The Timing of Autumn Sora (Porzana carolina) Migration

 ## Honors